Gallery-of-Kaeon/Kaeon-FUSION/README.md

 the contents of this repository are basically public domain, and you are free to do as you please with it, no strings attached.

-## Disclaimer

-Kaeon FUSION is more than usable in its present form.
-However,
-we are still working on improving the documentation, on ironing out bugs in the interpreter, and on new features.
-Therefore,
-one should consider the project to be in open beta.
-If you you have an issue with any of the provided resources, please let us know.

-## Contact info

-For any questions or comments, please email the following address:

-kaeon.ace@gmail.com